varun-go/varun-go.github.io/_projects/neural-network-potential/02-buildingAnANIPotential.md

 ```
 Two key points to note from the training loop are:
 1. The forward pass of the model uses two keyword arguments `pbc` and `cell` to account for periodic boundary conditions.
 2. Two loss functions are shown in the code snippet.
 The first loss function includes both the energy loss and the force loss.
 The second loss function only includes the energy loss.
 The force loss is computed using the `torch.autograd.grad` function which computes the gradient of the predicted energies with respect to the atomic positions -- which is easily done since the AEVComputer is a `torch.nn.Module`.
+In theory, one could also incorporate the virial tensor in the loss function; this approach is taken in the Deep Potential NNP [approach](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.143001).

 Great!
 We have setup a NNP using the ANI methodology.
 The trained model can be used to predict the potential energy of unseen data and can be used in a molecular dynamics simulation.